idapython/pyhexraysdeob/README.md

 * [HexRaysDeob](https://github.com/RolfRolles/HexRaysDeob)

+In the folder examples, you can see a comparisons between obfuscated and deobfuscated samples.

 ## Pre Requirements

 The code depends on the python port of the ida microcode api.
 The script was tested with following versions: